How to Prepare a Dog for a Long Car Ride

 • Vomiting

-Car sickness is most common in puppies and dogs under two years old, especially those who haven’t been gradually conditioned to travel.
+Car sickness is most common in puppies and dogs under two years old.
+Their balance system is still developing, which can make motion feel disorienting.

 Dog appearing nauseous during a car ride with signs of motion sickness such as drooling and lowered posture.